Maine Mendoza: Music career

 Mendoza wrote and interpreted "Imagine You and Me," the theme song for the 2016 movie of the same name.
 The music for the song is done by Vic Sotto with arrangements by Jimmy Antiporda.
 A duet version of the song was also released for the film.

 In June 2018, Mendoza signed a record deal with Universal Records.
 Neocolours lead vocalist Ito Rapadas is the over-all producer of Mendoza's first album.

+Personal life

+Mendoza and Arjo Atayde were married on July 28, 2023, at the Alphaland Baguio Mountain Lodges Chapel in Baguio City.
+The private ceremony was attended by their families and closest friends.

 Other ventures

 Mendoza was part of Eat Bulaga!
 Tamang Panahon benefit concert on October 24, 2015, held at the Philippine Arena where PHP 14 million was raised for the program's AlDub Library Project.

 In April 2018, Mendoza launched "Humans of Barangay" which is inspired by Brandon Stanton's Facebook page, "Humans of New York."
 Mendoza considers this project as her way to inspire more people through stories of people she meets in barangays.

 Advocacy

-Mendoza is a supporter of the causes of the Lumads in Mindanao, who experienced expulsion from their lands, persecution, and killings.
-Her brother-in-law John Carlos Catalan is a member of the group AlDub for Lumad, which supported a caravan by Lumad leaders in Surigao City.
+Mendoza is a supporter of the causes of the Lumad in Mindanao, who experienced expulsion from their lands, persecution, and killings.
+Her brother-in-law, John Carlos Catalan is a member of the group AlDub for Lumad, which supported a caravan by Lumad leaders in Surigao City.
 Brigadier General Joey Kakilala, commander of the Civil Relations Office of the Armed Forces of the Philippines, criticized Mendoza and other celebrities on supporting the Lumads saying that they do not know the real story behind the Lumads' cause and are being misled.

-Mendoza advocates same-sex marriages and believes that "everyone has the right to love whoever they want."
+Mendoza advocates for same-sex marriage and believes that "everyone has the right to love whoever they want."